HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-1 AC.md

 - **Keep It Dry**: Water and electricity don't mix.
 Keep your equipment dry, and never operate with wet hands.

 - **Unplug Before Working**: If you're going to work on equipment, unplug it first.
-And even then, be careful—some devices (like old tube amplifiers) can store charge in capacitors long after they're unplugged.
+And even then, be careful — some devices (like old tube amplifiers) can store charge in capacitors long after they're unplugged.

 - **Check Your Cords**: Be cautious of frayed cords or damaged plugs.
 They're accidents waiting to happen.